COMPUTER SCIENCE Degree Program Profile

 Occupational Profile/s of Graduates

 The graduates in Computer Science are employed as analysts, designers or managers of the supportive information systems and ICT infrastructures of public and private enterprises.
 They work in teams in the larger firms or assume complete responsibility in the small ones.

 They also act as independent consultants for the smallest companies, which are found very often in the Italian market place; to this aim, they are entitled to apply and become chartered ICT engineers.

 The graduates are also able to design and build web sites for the same kind of enterprises.

 Finally, they may be employed in software houses, where they participate in teams working on the development of innovative software systems and tools, and ICT infrastructures.

 Access to further study

-The Laurea Degree in COMPUTER SCIENCE normally gives direct access to the corresponding Second Cycle degree programme.
-It also gives access to some other Second Cycle degree programmes, in which case extra work may be necessary for admission.
+The Laurea Degree in COMPUTER SCIENCE gives direct access to the corresponding Second Cycle degree programme.
+It also gives access to some other Second Cycle degree programmes although in some cases extra work may be necessary for admission.